A free boundary isometric embedding problem in the unit ball: Openness of the solution space

 as well as

-\end{lem} \begin{proof} See page 10 in \cite{li2016weyl}. \end{proof} Let $\times$ be the Euclidean cross product.
-Naturally, taking the cross product with the normal $\nu$ defines a linear map on the tangent bundle of $F(\overline{ D})$.
+\end{lem} \begin{proof} See \cite[p.
+10]{li2016weyl}. \end{proof} Let $\times:\mathbb{R}^3\to\mathbb{R}^3$ be the Euclidean cross product.
+Taking the cross product with the normal $\nu$ defines a linear map on the tangent bundle of $F(\bar{D})$.
 We define the $(1,1)$-tensor $Q$ via